awsdocs/aws-cloudformation-user-guide/doc_source/cfn-whatis-howdoesitwork.md

 ## Updating a stack with change sets<a name="updating-stack-with-change-sets"></a>

 When you need to update your stack's resources, you can modify the stack's template\.
 You don't need to create a new stack and delete the old one\.
 To update a stack, create a change set by submitting a modified version of the original stack template, different input parameter values, or both\.
 CloudFormation compares the modified template with the original template and generates a change set\.
 The change set lists the proposed changes\.
-After reviewing the changes, you can execute the change set to update your stack or you can create a new change set\.
+After reviewing the changes, you can start the change set to update your stack or you can create a new change set\.
 The following diagram summarizes the workflow for updating a stack\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/images/update-stack-diagram.png)